 It is illegal to drink and ride a bicycle.
 The law applies just like a DUI.
 In addition, many riders who drink cause bicycle accidents.
 They harm fellow riders and themselves.
-Not all parties need alcohol to be fun!
+Not all social gatherings need alcohol to be fun!
 Ride sober.

-Even if you're 21 and confident you can have one drink without being under the influence, that's not cool at SBP meetup areas.
-In Salinas, it is illegal to drink on public property.
+Even if you're 21 and confident you can have one drink without being under the influence, keep in mind that in Salinas, it is illegal to drink on public property.